 Saturday, July 12 - "Three Waterfalls and a Museum" with Ila Hatter.
 With a stop first at the new Swain County Museum (located in the historic county courthouse), participants will take a quick tour of the new facility, which as of late summer will also be home to GSMA's newest visitor center bookstore.
 Then it's on to Deep Creek for a walking tour of that area's three waterfalls - Juney Whank Falls, Deep Creek Falls and Indian Creek Falls.
 Ila, a GSMA sales associate, has a deep love of the national park.
 She learned the art of wildcrafting in the most traditional way—from family, friends and neighbors—and is recognized as an expert and tradition-bearer of the lore of the Great Smokies.
 With hands-on familiarity and a storehouse of knowledge, Ila offers folklore, medicinal facts, native wisdom, and fun anecdotes that will entertain and inform all backyard botanists, and history buffs, whatever their age or background.
 After walking with Ila, participants are invited to join with GSMA Marketing and Membership Director Lisa Duff at Nantahala Brewing Company for an afternoon brew.

-Date TDA - Learn to carve a black bear, which can then become an attractive lapel pin or refrigerator magnet.
+Saturday, July 12 - Learn to carve a black bear, which can then become an attractive lapel pin or refrigerator magnet.
 Noted Tennessee carver Don Taylor is on tap to lead this hands-on activity at the picnic area just in front of GSMA headquarters.
 All supplies will be provided, however, please bring a sharp knife and gloves if you already have them.

 Sept.
 19-21 - Please click HERE for more details about this year's Annual Membership Weekend.

 Date TBA - Fall Festival in the Cove to include: Monarch Butterfly Tagging, hayride, bird watching and refreshments.
 Former GSMA board member Warrent Bielenberg will lead particpants on an early morning bird walk, followed by Wanda DeWaard, who will teach the group how to tag butterflies and why it's important to follow these insects year to year as indicators of climate change's influence on the environment.
-An afternoon hayride caps the day in the Cove.
+An afternoon hayride and warm refreshments caps the day in the Cove.